gosiula/MoodScan/README.md

 Place the executable here: MoodScan/Resources/ffmpeg.exe

+Make sure that in Visual Studio the ffmpeg.exe file has **Build Action = Content** and **Copy to Output Directory = Copy if newer** so it gets copied to the app’s output folder.

 ### 2) Create the `Video` folder NEXT TO the project folder
 Your folder layout must look like this: